bobuss/GoodOldBits/README.md

 ## TODO
-- routing
 - select format
 - seek for formats that support it
 - more formats
-- rework on responsive
+- bug on playlist with routing
+- revisit volume widget closing behavior